Deja vu: LA County sheriff closes gun shops again

 On Wednesday, Gov. Gavin Newsom was asked during a news conference if he believes gun shops are essential.
 He demurred, saying it was up to sheriffs to determine that in their jurisdictions.

-In issuing his closure order Thursday, Villanueva cited the governor's executive order on statewide closures during the crisis as stipulating gun stores are not essential.
+In issuing his closure order Thursday morning, Villanueva cited the governor's executive order on statewide closures during the crisis as stipulating gun stores are not essential.
 However, the order does not explicitly mention those businesses.

 County Supervisor Sheila Kuehl said while she personally thinks gun stores are not essential businesses, the conflicting findings by Villanueva and the county likely need to get sorted out by a judge.